 Tests to look for infections and signs of kidney trouble may include: Urine tests—tests to confirm the presence of blood and look for protein, bacteria, or cancer cells in the urineBlood tests—tests to check how well the kidneys are functioning and to look for conditions that cause hematuria

-Your doctor may also need to look at the kidneys and urinary tract.
-Detailed pictures can be made with one or more of the following tests: X-rayUltrasoundCT scanMRI scan
+Your child's doctor may also need to look at the kidneys and urinary tract.
+Imaging tests may include: X-rayUltrasoundCT scanMRI scan

 Other tests that may be done include: Cystoscopy—to look at the lining of the bladder

 Kidney biopsy (done in rare cases)—to remove a small sample of kidney tissue for testing

 Treatment will depend on the cause.
 Some causes do not require treatment.
 Other causes can be treated with medication.
 For example, a urinary tract infection is treated with antibiotics.